Serving all people by providing personalized health and wellness through exemplary care, education and research.

 1 cup flour

 1/4 teaspoon ground cloves

 1 12-ounce can evaporated skim milk

 Put flour and shortening into a small bowl.
-With two knives (or a pastry blender), cut shortening into flour until thoroughly mixed.
+With 2 knives, a fork, or a pastry blender, cut shortening into flour until thoroughly mixed.
 Work on the crust at this time, not after adding water.

 Add water and use a fork to toss quickly.
 Handle as little as possible.
 It can be a bit crumbly when you put it onto plastic wrap.
 Form a ball as you wrap it tightly and refrigerate for 30 minutes.
 When ready to make the crust, sprinkle a little flour on a large piece of plastic wrap.
 Put dough on the floured wrap.
 Turn once to get flour on both sides.
 Cover with a second piece of plastic wrap.
 Use a rolling pin to roll crust to fit a 9-inch pie pan.

-Preheat oven to 425 degrees.
-In a medium bowl, whisk pumpkin with egg substitute, sugar, and spices.
+Preheat oven to 425°F. In a medium bowl, whisk pumpkin with egg substitute, sugar, and spices.
 Add evaporated milk; stir thoroughly.
 Pour mixture into pie shell.

-Bake at 425 degrees for 15 minutes.
-Reduce heat to 350 degrees and keep baking for 30 minutes longer or until tester inserted in center of pie comes out clean.
+Bake at 425°F for 15 minutes.
+Reduce heat to 350°F and keep baking for 30 minutes longer or until tester inserted in center of pie comes out clean.
 The center will get firmer as it cools.